Managing ASB

 • People with lifestyles that offend others, eg issues about parenting, who people socialise with, how they dress and what they do in their own homes – UNLESS the behaviour is a breach of tenancy.

-When you contact us, we will tell you which of the following three priorities your complaint falls in to:
+When you contact us, your complaint will be allocated to the team in the best place to investigate, based on the severity level of the report.
+We will tell you which of the following three priorities your complaint falls in to:

 • Priority 1 – Very serious, eg actual and/or threats of violence.
 These will be responded to within one working day.